nexson26/Animal-Interactions-and-the-Emergence-of-Territoriality/README.md

 3. After exporting the data, run it in the file "heatmap2".
 After running "heatmap2" in R, you should get the utilization distribution showing the visit count of Vulpes vulpes within a territory.

 4. The "slide (.key)" file is my slide deck.
-There are no details on it because I prefer clean slides and like to explain the details myself.
+There are no details on it because I prefer clean slides and like to explain the details myself. [(click slide(.key) then click BALME ]